 It is important to note that community members have other means to share information with the Board, as well as directly with school district staff.
 In most cases, feedback should start with those closest to the situation or person – for example, to a teacher, principal, or program staff who are able to address concerns, particularly those relating to specific students or staff.

-The Board has a dedicated email address (email@example.com).
-While individual Board directors do not usually respond directly, they do read all correspondence, and ask staff to respond to administrative/operational issues.
+You are welcome to contact Board members.
+While individual members may not respond directly, they do read all correspondence, and direct the Superintendent to address administrative/operational issues.